• Skip to main content

 Dubai Stopover Guide – How to Get Around Dubai

-The sleek Dubai metro service is a delight to use but I’ve always loved catching the abras (public water taxis) that criss-cross Dubai Creek, between Bur Dubai and Deira.
+On a tight stopover you’ll probably want to take taxis everywhere, however, if you have more time, the sleek Dubai metro service is a delight to use.
+When we lived in Dubai I loved catching the abras (public water taxis) that criss-cross Dubai Creek, between Bur Dubai and Deira.
 There are several routes, however, my favourite is from Al Seef Abra Station by Al Seef Road Park to Baniyas Abra Station near Dubai Municipality.
 From there, you can wander along the dhow wharves then cross the road at the Spice Souq to explore Deira’s souqs.

 Disclaimer: Our Dubai stopover guide contains affiliate links to our accommodation, transfer and tour booking partners.
 If you book via our partners you won’t pay any more than if you booked directly, however, we earn a small commission, which supports this site.

 This Layover Like a Local™ Dubai stopover guide is the first of a new series in an original format of stopover travel guides with language lessons.
-Website to be launched very soon!
+Website to be launched soon.
 Watch this space for an announcement.

 Advertisement